 - Location Type

 - Location Type Category

-- Principal Place of Performance
+- Is this a Principal Place of Performance?

-- Prime or Subrecipient Location
+- Prime or Subrecipient Location?

 - If Subrecipient, Subrecipient/Community Name

 - Facility Name (if applicable)

-- Is location in a foreign country
+- Is location in a foreign country?

+- Street Address, City, State, 5-Digit Zip Code +4

+- Briefly describe the primary activity at this location or with this population.
+For example, management headquarters; construction, operations, production; raw materials extraction, etc.

+- Latitude/Longitude

-&lt;sup>26 Typically, these individuals have doctoral or other professional degrees, although individuals at the masters or baccalaureate level may be considered Senior/Key Personnel if their involvement meets this definition.
+12 Typically, these individuals have doctoral or other professional degrees, although individuals at the masters or baccalaureate level may be considered Senior/Key Personnel if their involvement meets this definition.
 Consultants, graduate students, and those with a postdoctoral role also may be considered Senior/Key Personnel if they meet this definition.